fernandoTorresan/terraform/README.md

 # terraform
-Used for learning terraform and apply good practices.
+Used to learning terraform and apply good practices.